 Coeliac Italian Phrasebook

 A few handy Italian phrases to get you started.
-English is quite widely spoken in Rome, but at least you can communicate some key basic phrases if you are in a total jam.
+English is quite widely spoken in Venice, but at least you can communicate some key basic phrases if you are in a total jam.

 Sono celiaca = I am coeliac (female) [pronounced “sono cheh-lee-ac-a“]